 - the amount of Electronic Money you wish to send to the Counterparty; and

-- In order to submit the instruction for a P2P Payment, you will need to confirm the details which have been entered by following the onscreen instructions in the relevant part of the Joompay Application.
-Once you have provided confirmation (provided the Counterparty is a Joompay User), then at this time we will have been deemed to have received your request to perform the P2P Payment.
-If the Counterparty is not a Joompay User, then the request to perform a P2P Payment shall be pending and shall not be deemed as received until the Counterparty is approved as a Joompay User eligible to receive such a transfer.
+- In order to submit the instruction for a Joompay Payment, you will need to confirm the details which have been entered by following the onscreen instructions in the relevant part of the Joompay Application.
+Once you have provided confirmation (provided the Counterparty is a Joompay User), then at this time we will have been deemed to have received your request to perform the Joompay Payment.
+If the Counterparty is not a Joompay User, then the request to perform a Joompay Payment shall be pending and shall not be deemed as received until the Counterparty is approved as a Joompay User eligible to receive such a transfer.
 The Counterparty will receive an SMS or an email with instructions on how to open a Joompay Account.
 You authorise Joompay to send an SMS and emails to the Counterparty on your behalf.
-If the Counterparty does not sign-up to Joompay, then the pending P2P Payment instruction will be deemed as not having been received by Joompay.
+If the Counterparty does not sign-up to Joompay, then the pending Joompay Payment instruction will be deemed as not having been received by Joompay.

 - If, for whatever reason, the funds that have been converted into a currency other than euro pursuant to Clause 11.6 above are not deposited in the Counterparty Bank Account and are returned to Joompay in such other currency, they will be converted into euro as the currency of the Electronic Money they were originally withdrawn from.
-Due to the difference in price for purchasing and selling currencies and/or fluctuations in currency exchange rates, the amount of Electronic Money you receive back into your Joompay Account may be more or less than what was originally redeemed to perform the Cash Out.
+Due to the difference in price for purchasing and selling currencies and/or fluctuations in currency exchange rates, the amount of Electronic Money you receive back into your Joompay Account may be more or less than what was originally redeemed to perform the Bank Transfer.
 Fees and foreign currency exchange losses resulting from this conversion are borne by you.
 Joompay is not liable for any losses you incur in this respect.

 - You can use your Joompay Card to withdraw cash from an ATM.
 In such an event we will redeem Electronic Money in your Joompay Account and you will be provided with the equivalent amount of cash.
 You will need to follow the instructions on the ATM machine to perform the ATM Withdrawal.
 This may involve entering your Card PIN.